aschester/frib-e2sar/README.md

 The install directory contians five (5) folders:
 - bin/     : contains project binaries
 - include/ : contains project headers
-- lib/     : contains project libraries, for now libEjfatIO.so, which provides unified format compliant data sources and sinks.
-It is unused for the time being but its trivial to build and may be of some use later.
-Who knows.
+- lib/     : contains project libraries, including those for the Unified Format subproject
 - ini/     : example initialization files for the Segmenter and Reassembler
 - scripts/ : scripts to setup and run the FRIB event-building pipeline (DEPRECATED 5/6/25)